Stuart Forster lists an A to Z of reasons to visit the Netherlands, a list of 26 ideas for day trips from Amsterdam.

 Groningen is both a city and a province.
 The city is a little over three hours’ train ride from Amsterdam and well worth making the effort to visit.
 Plan a couple of minutes to look at the ornate details in the impressive hall of Groningen’s station.

 The Groninger Museum, across the road from the station, is an eclectic architectural agglomeration.
 The architects of the waterfront building include Philippe Starck.
 The permanent exhibition on Delftware and porcelain is particularly well designed.

 De Drie Gezusters, which claims of being Europe’s biggest pub, looks out onto the Grote Markt.
 If you enjoy well-presented food, head to the Brasserie Midi for dinner.

 Haarlem is a city with a compact, historic core and less than 15 minutes’ train ride from Amsterdam’s Central Station.

 Eating Europe operate a guided walking tour, A Taste of Life in Haarlem (£), whose focus is on traditional Dutch food and drink.

-For me, the ideal city break involves striking balance between visiting cultural attractions and enjoying local food and drink.
+For me, the ideal city break involves striking a balance between visiting cultural attractions and enjoying local food and drink.
 Even if you’re not into craft beer, the Jopen Brewery, a micro-brewery in a former church, is a good spot to unwind and sample traditional Dutch snacks.

-Like the of ordering food and drink at a rooftop restaurant?
+Like the idea of ordering food and drink at a rooftop restaurant?
 The terrace of DeDakkas offers views towards the St Bavokerk, the church whose gilded tower rises over Haarlem’s marketplace.